MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-discovered-apps.md

 ---
-title: Working with discovered apps
+title: Classic portal -  Working with discovered apps
-description: This article describes the process for identifying and remediating risky cloud discovery apps in Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: conceptual
+description: Classic portal -  This article describes the process for identifying and remediating risky cloud discovery apps in Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: conceptual
+ROBOTS: NOINDEX
 ---

-# Working with discovered apps
+# Classic portal: Working with discovered apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]